r-hub/blog/content/post/2026-06-01-jarl/index.md

 jarl check . --select any_is_na
 ```

-This separation of changes by rule also made it easier to review PRs: one topic per PR.
+This separation of changes by rule also made it easier to review changes: one topic per commit. *Maëlle: in igraph, I created one **PR** per rule or group of rules.*

 I first went through the ones with automatic fixes, then the ones without.
 The result of the clean-up: <https://github.com/tidymodels/parsnip/pull/1356> *Maëlle: in igraph, I went through rules starting with the ones with the least violations, ending with the ones that had the most hits.*